QUINEBAUG VALLEY RAIL TRAIL:

 For the Webster Riverwalk [Western End]; From the junction of Routes 12 & 197 in Webster travel north on Route 12.
 Cross the river and come to some RR tracks.
 Turn left past the tracks on Davis Street and park by the old train cars.

 The Quinebaug River Rail Trail & Quinebaug Valley Rail Trail follows the rail bed of the former Southbridge & Blackstone Railroad, which had been providing connecting rail service to Boston from 1857 to 1921 and Freight services from 1857 to 1997.
-The Quinebaug River Rail Trail; West Section in West Dudley travels Northwest, to Southbridge, where it continues as the Quinebaug Valley Rail Trail through Southbridge.
+The Quinebaug River Rail Trail; West Section in West Dudley travels Northwest, from the CT border, to Southbridge, where it continues as the Quinebaug Valley Rail Trail through Southbridge.
 The Quinebaug River Rail Trail; East Section travels from the CT border North, through Dudley to Webster.
 In Webster you can check out the short Webster Riverwalk, further North.
 A GAP exists between the Quinebaug River Rail Trail West & East Sections as it Loops through CT.
 For more information visit; QUINEBAUG RIVER RAIL TRAIL & WEBSTER RIVERWALK .

 Quinebaug River Rail Trail; West Section: